phaustin/quantecon-example/book/docs/python_oop.md

 ### Example: A Market

-Next, let\'s write a class for a simple one good market where agents are price takers.
+Next, let's write a class for a simple one good market where agents are price takers.

 The market consists of the following objects: